NuevoFoundation/workshops/content/python-turtle/_index.md

 {{% /notice %}}

 Now, take the example code that we have provided, and modify it slightly so that, instead of drawing a triangle, it draws a square.
-You can look back at what you did in Activity 1 as a hint.
+You can look back at what you did in Activity 2 as a hint.

+<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/PythonWithTurtleActivity2?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Activity 3 - Drawing a hexagon